Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 5. Harness the power of social media

-Social media is the single most effective medium for your crowdfunding campaign’s outreach.
+Social media is the most effective medium for your crowdfunding campaign’s outreach.
 Any crowdfunding campaign’s success depends on how well it is presented and how many people it reaches.

 An added advantage of using social media is that you can run advertisements for your post on these platforms and boost your crowdfunding post for an even more extensive reach, targeted towards specific audiences.
 It also allows you to present content in a more visual manner which increases engagement.